splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-splunk-op-apm.rst

 #.
 Use the filter, time window, and chart resolution as needed to better understand when your workload increased.
 #.
 In the Chart Actions menu select :guilabel:`Troubleshoot this Time Window in (APM)` to further investigate.

+Once you determine the timeline for the increased workload, consider what else happened at that time.
+Was there a release, for example?

+.. _autodetect-review-metrics:

 Review additional metrics
 ===========================

+In the APM
 , for example "byToken", to better understand what source is getting throttled - perhaps you have a separate token for staging, and a separate one for production. ... you can use the "byToken" metrics to see if there is anything interesting there.